Frequently Asked Questions

 Can I get a bundled price to include rail shipment, warehousing, and trucking of freight to my final destination.

 Yes.
 The BB can coordinate a bundled price to include rail shipment, warehousing, and trucking to the final destination.
 The BB has warehousing facilities available on our rail lines.
 We also have partners that handle truckingand transloading if needed.
-Bill Hamilton, our Director of Business Development, can develop this bundle of services and pricing for you.
+Brian Freeman, our Manager of Sales and Marketing, can develop this bundle of services and pricing for you.
 BB customers, of course, who prefer to handle their own warehousing and trucking arrangements are free to do that with BB participating as requested.

 Buckingham Branch - a short line railroad